 4. Promote Your Social Media Offline

-For businesses trying to reach an audience that rarely uses Social Media, it is important to guide them to your Social Media handles with the help of some offline marketing – fliers, hoardings and/or any other methods that are effective and fit into your budget.
+For businesses trying to reach an audience that rarely uses Social Media, it is important to guide them to your Social Media handles with the help of some offline marketing – fliers, hoardings, and/or any other methods that are effective and fit into your budget.

 5. Host Campaigns

 Campaigns are an amazing tactic to get people to participate on your Social Media pages.
-Organizing a fun and interactive contest with a prize such as discount vouchers or free tickets is the best way to do this.
+Organizing fun and interactive contest with a prize such as discount vouchers or free tickets is the best way to do this.

 1. Keep The Live Updates Flowing

-Live updates in the form of posts at regular intervals, or live Instagram stories work really well to keep the attendees informed about the highlights of the event.
+Live updates in the form of posts at regular intervals or live Instagram stories work really well to keep the attendees informed about the highlights of the event.

 2. On-site Promotions

 Keep small but entertaining events on-site.
 This will surely create FOMO for all the non-attendees, who will try to make it for the event the next time it happens (if it is a recurring event).
-You could incentivise participation with freebies and vouchers.
+You could incentivize participation with freebies and vouchers.